NOTE: Some of the acronyms and phrases are used within more the one field (digital display, adwords etc). They are only listed once.

 Negative – allows filtering to relate or similar keywords which are not relevant to your product or services

 Optimisation – work you or your agency/consultant perform to improve the results and performance of your marketing campaigns

 Conversion tracking – by merging Google Analytics and your AdWords campaigns you can track conversions from your ads

 CPA – cost per acquisition, the marketing cost for acquiring, for example, a new customer.

 CPO – cost per order, basically same as CPA above, here referring to the actual cost of marketing per order generated.

 CPM – cost per mille, which means cost per thousand

 CPC – cost per click

-CTR – click through rate.
-Metric to track performance of your ads and keywords.
+CTR – click-through rate.
+Metric to track the performance of your ads and keywords.
 This is calculated by dividing the number of clicks/number of impressions

 Ad Group – contains a group of ads and relevant keywords